 In every other case, however, we’ve changed our pet’s shelter name.
 Irie was originally known as Abby.
 Tiki was Doris.
 Barli was Baby Bear.

-Should you change your dog’s shelter name?
+Should you change your dog’s shelter name after adoption?
 In many cases, it’s really a non-issue because often the dogs don’t really know their shelter names.

 Irie and Tiki didn’t react at all when we called them by their shelter monikers.
 Like all our other dogs and cats, both Irie and Tiki were previous strays so they had no attachment to their newly-given shelter names.